XL Special MycoBox Grow Kit

 Inoculation

-- Discard bag and leave MycoBox alone in a warm place to fully colonise
+- Leave the MycoBox alone in a warm place to fully colonise.

-The white HEPA filters on the lids will filter dust and mould spores and allow clean air exchange.
-Don’t try to remove these!
+The white HEPA filters on the lid will filter dust and mould spores and allow clean air exchange – Don’t ever try to remove these.

 NEVER open the MycoBox before full colonisation of mycelium or the kit will be ruined with contamination.